ThomWilliams/new-portfolio-tew/README.md

 Updated Web development portfolio for Thom Williams.
 It is designed to showcase his portfolio of websites and applications designed over the course of the University of Manchetser Coding Bootcamp course.

-It contains contact information, a profile image, a brief biography and a showcase of his web development projects.
+It contains contact information, a profile image, a brief biography, an updated CV and a showcase of his web development projects.

 ## Installing / Getting started